 Use Compound Movements

 Doing curls can build you some biceps, but heavy rowing movements like barbell rows and pullups/chinups will really make your arms pop.
-If you want a better butt and legs, you could go station to station doing hip abductor, leg extensions, leg curls, and other butt isolation exercises, or you could get under the bar and squat and watch your lower body transform itself.
+If you want a better butt and legs, you could go station to station doing hip abductor, leg extensions, leg curls, and other butt isolation exercises, or you could get under the bar and squat.
 If the exercise you’re doing only moves one joint, you are limiting your muscle building potential.
 Stick to compound exercises.

 Emphasize Your Post-Workout Meal